Official Statistics

 Species abundance is a good proxy for wider ecosystem health, and the ambitious species abundance targets will be achieved through wide-ranging actions to deliver nature recovery.
 These will include actions to create and restore a range of habitats and to reduce pressures, such as water pollution.

 The abundance targets are not intended to be viewed in isolation and should be considered alongside the wider targets for the environment.
-The Environment Act includes biodiversity targets to restore and create 500,000 hectares of wildlife-rich habitat, and to reduce the risk of species extinctions.
-These are in addition to wider environmental targets under the Environment Act, and additional commitments set out in the Environmental Improvement Plan.
+The Environment Act includes biodiversity targets to restore and create 500,000 hectares of wildlife-rich habitat, and to reduce the risk of species extinction.
+These are in addition to wider environmental targets under the Environment Act, including on marine protected areas, tree planting, air quality and water quality.
 Similarly, the abundance indicator should be considered alongside the wider suite of biodiversity indicators published by Defra, including those reported under the England Biodiversity Indicators and the Outcome Indicator Framework for the 25 Year Environment Plan.
 Taken together, these will help to provide a more holistic picture of the state of nature.

 What is the difference between the species abundance indicator, Defra’s other biodiversity statistics and the Outcome Indicator Framework for the 25 Year Environment Plan?

-The new statistics release, “Indicators of species abundance in England”, is a new addition to Defra’s existing suite of biodiversity and wildlife statistics, which includes the flagship National Statistics compendiums Biodiversity Indicators for England and the UK.
+“Indicators of species abundance in England”, is a relatively new addition to Defra’s existing suite of biodiversity and wildlife statistics, which includes the flagship Accredited Official Statistics compendiums Biodiversity Indicators for England and the UK.
 The Biodiversity Indicators are published annually towards the end of each year and bring together a wide range of measures covering protected areas, habitats, different groups of species, genetic diversity, public awareness, funding for biodiversity and more.

-The new indicators of species abundance (all-species and priority species) will be incorporated into the England Biodiversity Indicators compendium when it is next published in December 2024.
+The new indicators of species abundance (all-species and priority species) are also incorporated into the England Biodiversity Indicators compendium.
 To ensure the data are available as soon as it is ready, in line with the Code of Practice for Statistics, we plan to update the “Indicators of species abundance in England” release on an annual basis each Spring.

-The Outcome Indicator Framework or the 25 Year Environment Plan (25YEP) is a set of 66 indicators that describe environmental change across the 10 goals set out in the 25YEP and more recent Environmental Improvement Plan.
+The Outcome Indicator Framework is a set of 66 indicators that describe environmental change across different aspects of the environment.
 This Framework spans beyond biodiversity but draws on some of the Biodiversity Indicators where appropriate.
-For example, previous versions of the priority species abundance indicator have been used in the Outcome Indicator Framework (D6: Relative abundance and distribution of priority species in England) and the new all-species measure will be used to replace the interim measures used for D4: Relative abundance and/or distribution of widespread species.
+For example, both the priority species abundance indicator, and the all-species abundance indicator appear in the Outcome Indicator Framework (D6: Relative abundance and distribution of priority species in England) and the new all-species measure will be used to replace the interim measures used for D4: Relative abundance and/or distribution of widespread species.
 The Outcome Indicator Framework is currently updated annually in May to reflect latest available data.

 Scientific rigour of the indicator